 The need for survival and the driving forces behind ACE

 Within the last decade, the number of threats deployed by adversaries facing USAF bases around the world has grown.
 These threats range from the low-end mortars and drones to the high-end missiles of the cruise, ballistic, and upcoming hypersonic types.
-The latter group of threats are ever more apparent in the Indo-Pacific region, where the US and its partners lay within the ranges of the growing arsenal fielded by the People’s Liberation Army Rocket Force (PLARF).
-In order for the USAF to continue operating from these bases, new concepts for conducting operations before and during attacks had to be developed.
+The latter group of threats is ever more apparent in the Indo-Pacific region, where the US and its partners lay within the ranges of the growing arsenal fielded by the People’s Liberation Army Rocket Force (PLARF).
+For the USAF to continue operating from these bases, new concepts for conducting operations before and during attacks had to be developed.
 As of this writing, the USAF hasn’t settled on a single concept and continues the development efforts for ways of adapting to the challenges of the 21st century.
 One of these concepts was developed by the Pacific Air Forces (PACAF).
 PACIFIC IRON was one of the many recent exercises to take place that demonstrated, incorporated, and executed elements of this concept: ACE.

 The ACE concept, as described by Lt.
 Col. Brant C. “Skills” Reilly, a PACAF ACE Lead during Pacific Iron, is “a scheme of maneuver that is intended to operate within threat timelines to increase survivability”.
 A recurring theme of exercises that incorporate the ACE concept, is USAF aircraft operating from austere air bases around the world.
 Some with little to no pre-existing support infrastructure.
 This method of operating is part of the various concepts under ACE, this one in particular known as the “Hub” and “Spoke” concepts.
-This allows for the rapid dispersion of aircraft in times of high tension, from major bases that serve as “Hubs” to a number of smaller distributed bases known as “Spokes”.
+This allows for the rapid dispersion of aircraft in times of high tension, from major bases that serve as “Hubs” to several smaller distributed bases known as “Spokes”.
 Lt.
 Col. Reilly explained:

 “Adaptive cluster operations organizes forces into a distributed network of regional clusters to adapt PACAF’s current strengths to project combat power in a contested environment.
 A regional cluster is a network of one or more Main Operating Bases (MOB), or “hubs” that orchestrate the operations of an associated group of distributed fighting locations, or “spokes.”
 Spoke locations embrace an expeditionary mentality to generate combat power on the front lines of a high-end conflict.”